PHYSICIAN REFERRALS AND BENEFITS

 in Santa was beneficial only for psychiatrists!

-These authors’ bottom-line recommendation was to join in
+These authors’ final recommendation was to join in

 the Christmas fun but don’t rely on Santa for the present

 shopping.
-Each person must do that for himself/herself!
+Everyone must do that for himself/herself!
 (4)

 If you see Santa in your Vancouver chiropractor’s office, it is